redseedtraining/redseed_api_docs/source/includes/_training.md

 `coach` | UserResource | The coach assigned to this training.
 `course` | CourseResource | The course this training is for.
 `courseVersion` | CourseVersionResource | The course version this training is for.
+`media` | MediaResource | Any media associated with this training.
+`tags` | Array of TagResources | Any tags associated with this training.

 ## Getting training resources
 ```shell